 - a) AH1, this is the high limit alarm for probe 1.
-User can set the temperature so that if the system is out of control, the buzzer will be turned on. e.g. If AH1 set to 290, the buzzer will be on at 291 and off at 290.
-When the buzzer is on, the left widow will flashing between AH1 and the current temperature. - b) AL1 is the low limit alarm for probe 1. e.g. If AL1 is set to 100.
-The buzzer will be on when temperature drop to 100.
-It will be turned off when temperature rise to 101.
+Users can set the temperature so that if the system is out of control, the buzzer will be turned on. e.g. If AH1 is set to 290, the buzzer will turn on at 291 and off at 290.
+When the buzzer is on, the left window will flash between AH1 and the current temperature. - b) AL1 is the low limit alarm for probe 1. e.g. If AL1 is set to 100, the buzzer will be on when temperature drops to 100.
+It will turn off when the temperature reaches 101.
 This alarm is suppressed when first powered up.
-It will only function after the temperature has reached set point once.
-When the buzzer is on, the left widow will flashing between AL1 and the current temperature.
+It will only function after the temperature has reached the set point once.
+When the buzzer is on, the left window will flash between AL1 and the current temperature.